chrisgrieser/shimmering-obsidian/documentation/Workflow Configuration.md

 ## Main Settings
 - `vault_path`: The *absolute* path to your obsidian vault, e.g., `/Users/pseudometa/MyVault` or `~/Documents/obsidianVault`.
 	- You can use `~` in place of your home folder (useful for syncing settings across devices.)
-	- You can later on change the vault that you want to control with this workflow via the `ovault` keyword.
+	- You can later on change the vault that you want to control with this workflow via the [`ovault` command](documentation/Utility%20features#Change-and-Access-your-Vault).
-- `auto_update`: Periodically check for updates of this workflow and update automatically.
+- `auto_update`: Periodically check for updates *of this workflow* and update automatically.
 Accepts `true` or `false`.

 ## Quick Switcher
 - `h_Ivl_ignore`: Heading levels that should be ignored in the Quick Switcher (`o` command). `h1 h6` will ignore h1 and h6, so only h2, h3, h4, and h5 show up in the Quick Switcher. `h4 h5 h6` will only show h1, h2 and h3 in the Quick Switcher.
 Enter  `h1 h2 h3 h4 h5 h6` to ignore all headings in the Quick Switcher.